 Day 15: Lake Condenado — Giant River Otters, Caiman, Piranha

 To begin our introduction to the diverse flora and fauna of the Amazon rainforest, we hike to nearby Lago Condenado, an oxbow lake where you may see a variety of birds along the margin of the lagoon.
 Our knowledgeable local guides explain the natural energy and complexity of the world’s largest tropical wilderness.
-Overnight at our Amazon lodge.

 Day 16: Tambopata River — Observation Tower, Shaman’s Medicine Garden

 Today, we hike to an observation tower to watch the sunrise (or sunset) over the steamy canopy.
 In the heat of the afternoon, we take a siesta and later, we visit a shaman’s medicinal garden in the jungle.